oVirt/ovirt-site/source/feature/gluster-sync-configuration-with-cli.html.md

 #### Detach

-*   When user clicks on the 'detach' link, display a screen containing all the additional servers, along with their SSH fingerprints
+*   When user clicks on the 'detach' link, display a screen containing all the additional servers
-*   User should be able to select one or more of these servers, and click on the 'detach' button
+*   User should be able to select one or more of these servers, and click on the 'Ok' button
 *   This should trigger a 'gluster peer detach' command to remove the selected servers from the gluster cluster

 ## Design